1. What is Homespot?

 Within each Band, applications are placed in date order.

 If your circumstances change at any time, you must tell us about this as soon as possible.
 It may change your priority Band or the category you are in.
-This would affect the houses you can apply for.
+This would affect the properties you can apply for.

 What are Home Seekers, Home Movers and Home Starters?